Skip to content

 wh thing refs Observation/obs1 --outbound # outbound refs

-wh thing head --count # count all active items
+wh thing list --count # count all active items

-wh thing head --shape Location --count # count by shape
+wh thing list --shape Location --count # count by shape

 wh thing query --about Location/cave --count # count matching query results